apollographql/docs/src/content/basics/intro/benefits.md

 GraphQL scales with the requirements of even the largest organizations, largely because of its [powerful tooling](#graphql-enables-powerful-tooling) and its compatibility with a [federated architecture](/federation/).

-In a federated architecture (also known as a **supergraph**), a single GraphQL schema is split across multiple backend services.
+In a federated architecture, also known as a _supergraph_, a single GraphQL schema is split across multiple backend services.
 Each team in an organization can then own exactly the services (and the corresponding parts of the schema) that they should.

 ### Organizations using GraphQL